Le Marche Umbria And Le Marche, Italy Travel Guide

 Offers stunning beaches, clear waters, and Monte Conero Natural Park for hiking.
 Picturesque towns ideal for beach lovers.
 Can get packed and more expensive in summer.

 Breathtaking natural beauty, extensive hiking, tranquility, and authentic agriturismo experiences.
 Requires a car for entire exploration.
-Services may be limited in smaller villages.
+It's possible that services are limited in smaller villages.

-Confirm exact times with your accommodation provider in advance to avoid delays or fees.
+Confirm exact times with your lodging provider in advance to avoid delays or fees.

 Some municipalities collect a small sightseers tax per person per night, often paid directly at the property.